-Kirsty is continuing her singing lessons with Nell Drew in Edinburgh, to pursue Operatic repertoire.
-She is loving this new challenge!
+Kirsty has had singing lessons with Nell Drew in Edinburgh, to pursue Operatic repertoire.

 She joined Aria Alba - Opera For All in July 2013 and performed in their production of 'Dido & Aeneus' by Purcell in the Fringe in August.

 Kirsty was a member of the Gorbals Community Choir, which is a fantastic group of